ks-ahmed/devops101/Networking/projects/README.md

 ---

 1. Initiation – Send ICMP Echo Requests:
-  - When you run the ping command, your computer sends a series of ICMP (Internet Control Message Protocol) Echo Request packets to the target host (e.g., google.com or an IP address).
+  - When you run the ping command, your computer sends a series of ICMP (Internet Control Message Protocol) Echo Request packets to the target host **(from our example google.com with its IP address 216.58.204.78)**

 2. Response – Await ICMP Echo Replies
   - If the target host is reachable and configured to respond to ICMP, it replies with ICMP Echo Reply packets.